smasher164/oscons/README.md

 This branch contains a BIOS-based bootloader for x86 that prints "Hello, World!" to the screen.
 [YASM](https://yasm.tortall.net) is used to assemble the source, [clang](https://clang.llvm.org/)+[lld](https://lld.llvm.org/) are used to link the binary, and [objcopy](https://llvm.org/docs/CommandGuide/llvm-objcopy.html) is used to strip its ELF headers.
 For convenience, I have installed and configured these tools in a [Dockerfile](Dockerfile), whose image can be pulled as [smasher164/oscons:booting](https://hub.docker.com/r/smasher164/oscons/tags).

-QEMU is used to emulate the hardware and BIOS necessary to run the bootloader, and is available at https://www.qemu.org/.
-It can be used to execute the flat binary file by treating it as a disk.
+[QEMU](https://www.qemu.org/) is used to emulate the hardware and BIOS necessary to run the bootloader.
+It can execute a flat binary file by treating it as a disk.
 Use `qemu-system-i386` or `qemu-system-x86_64` to run the disk image.
 The following commands can be used to build and run the bootloader in QEMU:

 ```
 $ yasm --oformat=elf boot.asm -o boot.o